-ppm - Parts Per Million - 1 part per 1,000,000 (same as milligram per liter) and corresponds to 1 minute in 2 vears, or 1 penny in \$10 thousand.
+ppm - Parts Per Million - 1 part per 1,000,000 (same as milligram per liter) and corresponds to 1 minute in 2 years, or 1 penny in \$10 thousand.

-water. violation.

-NTU - Nephelometric Turbidity Units - a measure of water clarity.

-(see definition of ppm)

-(d) - Total Organic Carbon is a measure of the possible formation of harmful chlorine byproducts.
+- TT Treatment Technique A required process intended to reduce the level of a contaminant in drinking water - we must report highest monthly value (0.45) plus the lowest percentage. #'s below 95% would be a violation. - NTU Nephelometric Turbidity Units a measure of water clarity. - (a) Fluoride is added in treatment to bring the natural level to the GA EPD optimum of 0.7 parts per million (see definition of ppm) - (d) Total Organic Carbon is a measure of the possible formation of harmful chlorine byproducts.
 We monitor this substance (3) different ways to receive a complete picture of this substance in our water.
-Compliance with Federal law is determined by a ratio of all (3) methods and the ratio must be 1 or above.

-(f) - These levels are based on a system-wide 4 quarter Local Running Annual Average at locations approved by the GAEPD.
+Compliance with Federal law is determined by a ratio of all (3) methods and the ratio must be 1 or above. - (f) These levels are based on a system-wide 4 quarter Local Running Annual Average at locations approved by the GAEPD.
 Some people who drink water containing trihalomethanes in excess of the MCL over many years may experience problems with their liver, kidneys, or central nervous systems, and may have an increased risk of get getting cancer.